kennedygn/Thank-The-Bus-Driver/README.md

 Description (about 100 words)

-Thank-The-Bus-Driver (TTBD) is a bus tracking system designed to make pubic transportation more accessible to the public.
-It will be used for riders to track real-time bus-stop locations and recruit and register new bus drivers.
+> Thank-The-Bus-Driver (TTBD) is a bus tracking system designed to make pubic transportation more accessible to the public.
+It will be used for riders to track real->time bus-stop locations and recruit and register new bus drivers.
 TTBD is freely avaliable to for everyone to use on the internet.
-The main objective is to reduce wait-times for the average rider and make public transit more efficient for everyone invloved.
+The main objective is to reduce >wait-times for the average rider and make public transit more efficient for everyone invloved.

 > A brief description of what your app will be like and why it's
 > interesting.